top of page

 Protecting birdlife

-The determination of the site and turbine area has been undertaken in consideration of raptor, bird utilisation and nest survey.
-During detailed design, a one-kilometre turbine exclusion buffer will be applied to the known location of eagle nests.
+Site selection and turbine placement have considered raptor activity, general bird use, and known nest locations.
+During detailed design, a one-kilometre exclusion buffer will be applied around identified eagle nests.

-The Major Project Impact Statement will provide a detailed overview of bird species thought to exist on the site and methods to reduce impacts.
+The Major Project Impact Statement will outline the bird species likely to be present on site and the measures proposed to reduce potential impacts.

-The development of the Cellars Hill Wind Farm is also occurring in collaboration with IdentiFlight to ensure that species of interest, particularly eagles, can be protected throughout the operation of the wind farm.
+The Cellars Hill Wind Farm is also being developed in collaboration with IdentiFlight to help protect key species, particularly eagles, during operation.

 IdentiFlight photo